Rod Taylor: Early life

 Taylor was born on 11 January 1930 in Lidcombe, a suburb of Sydney, the only child of William Sturt Taylor, a steel construction contractor and commercial artist, and Mona Taylor (née Thompson), a writer of more than a hundred short stories and children's books.
 His middle name comes from his great-great-granduncle, Captain Charles Sturt, a British explorer of the Australian outback in the 19th century.

 Taylor attended Parramatta High School and later studied at the East Sydney Technical and Fine Arts College and took art classes.
 His mother wanted him to be an artist, and pressured him into taking the art classes.
 While at the tech he met young potter David Boyd and with their respective companions began a pottery concern.
-For a time he worked as a commercial artist, but he decided to become an actor after seeing Laurence Olivier in an Old Vic touring production of Richard III.
-He had caught the bug.
+For a time he worked as a commercial artist, but caught the acting bug when he saw Laurence Olivier in an Old Vic touring production of Richard III.